Felix2239/Felix2239/README.md

 💻 Languages: C/C++, Bash, Python, Verilog.

-⚙ Tools: Linux(Debian, Ubuntu, LinuxMint,...), Vivado, Altium, toolchain for RISC-V, Git.
+⚙ Tools: Linux(Debian, Ubuntu, LinuxMint,...), Vivado, KiCad, EasyEDA, Altium, toolchain for RISC-V, Git.

 ⚡ An odd soul drifting far from the mainstream, defying the world and chasing a dream.
 <!--